 The Eu Pet Passport requirements are very simple.
 Below is a page by page information what you need in the EU pet passport

 From 29 December 2014 the new style passport must be issued by the Veterinarian.
-If your pet still have the old passport that was issued before the above date, you don’t have to exchange it.
+If your pet still have the old passport that was issued before the above date, you don’t have to change it.
 It is valid for the life of your pet or until one of the pages fills up.

-This info is for pet passports issued after 29th of December 2014 (passports issued before this date everything is the same as before).
+This info is for pet passports issued after 29th of December 2014 (passports issued before this date is the same as before).